abeduplaa/caltrans-data-exploration/README.md

 **Note:** There is already data from NOAA included in `data/weather_noaa`.
 The script to download this data is also included but there are still some bugs.

+## Transforming and loading to OmniSci
+In order to load the data in, make sure to have OmniSci running and have put in your OmniSci credentials in `config.ini`.

+1. Make sure you have all the data correctly downloaded and ready.
+2. Open `transform_traffic_data_load_omnisci.py` and set the table name and other input parameters.
+2. Run `python bin/transform_traffic_data_load_omnisci.py`

+The data should now be in OmniSci and ready to visualize!

+## Notebooks

+The notebooks all require reading from OmniSci.
+Check them out to see how we created a model to:

+1. forecast traffic: `notebooks/Train_Models.ipynb` and `Prediction.ipynb`
+2. Identify the severity of an accident: `notebooks/IncidentClassification.ipynb`

+Try them out and also try some new ideas with the data!

 ## Blog posts

 If you want to check out some of the insights we've found from the traffic data, you can read the blog posts here: